hyundai-robotics/doc-userDIO-ExtensionDIO/2-HW/1-HW-Inform/3-Conveyor-Interface.md

 ﻿# 2.1.3.
 Conveyor Synchronization Configuration

 The figure and table below illustrate the pin configuration of the terminal block for the encoder input and limit switch used in conveyor synchronization.<br>
-The system consists of two input channels in total, and each channel can be connected to two types of encoders (open collector or line driver).<br>
+The system consists of two input channels in total, and each channel can be connected by selecting one of two encoder types (open collector or line driver).<br>

 ![](../../_assets/33.확장DIO_보드_커넥터_Conveyor.png)<br>
 < Figure 1.
 Extension DIO (BD682) Conveyor Interface Connector>